 sections that would establish these “ideal” proportions.
 For example, in the

-oldest known text on proportion, which was an Egyptian canon, the length of the
+oldest known text on proportion - an Egyptian canon - the length of the

 middle finger was chosen as the unit of measurement.
 It was thought to be equal